Villain1nGlasses/HeroMarkdown/README.md

 For further documentation on installing mods, please visit the [Roll20 Mod (API) help page](https://help.roll20.net/hc/en-us/articles/360037256714-Roll20-Mods-API).

 ## Part 2 - Using the Markdown in a Roll20 Game
 Once you have installed the API scripts, launch the game in Roll20.
-To prepare a handout for application of markdown code, follow the steps below.
+To prepare a handout for application of markdown code follow the steps below.

 ### A. Getting Started
 Create a new **"Handout"** named **"Style Sheet"**.
 Scroll down to the **"GM Notes"** section and past the following two lines: